probirroy/ostad_crafty_bay/README.md

-## CraftyBay Ecommerce Application Details Overview:
+## CraftyBay E-commerce Application Details Overview:

-** Description
+### Description:
-CraftyBay is a comprehensive ecommerce application built to deliver a seamless and enjoyable shopping experience to its users.
+CraftyBay is a comprehensive e-commerce application built to deliver a seamless and enjoyable shopping experience to its users.
 With a strong emphasis on user-friendliness and a diverse product range, CraftyBay empowers users to effortlessly explore, purchase, and provide feedback on products.

 ### Google Drive Link:
 - [Download Crafty Bay App](https://drive.google.com/file/d/1YqjFpg9SRSDVMx0FleBfDfcQB2wM49SS/view?usp=drive_link)

-### Key Responsibilities
+### Key Responsibilities:
 As the creator of CraftyBay, I assumed the following core responsibilities:

 - App Development: I spearheaded the creation and design of the CraftyBay ecommerce app, with a strong focus on crafting a user-friendly interface and seamless navigation.